PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 const obj1 = Object.assign(obj);
 ```

-but then both objects connected with each other by a single link and that means if one object is changed then another one wil be changed too.
+but then both objects connected with each other via single link and that means if one object is changed then another one wil be changed too.

-2. Spread-operator:
+2.Spread-operator:

 ```javascript
 const obj = {